 HDL is commonly referred to as the “good” cholesterol.
-That’s because it transports non-HDL cholesterol from the bloodstream to the liver, which removes it from the body.
+According to the

 LDL is sometimes called “bad” cholesterol.
 If you have too much, it can clog your arteries and restrict blood flow.
 This can lead to a heart attack or stroke.
 You want your LDL cholesterol to be as low as possible.

-There’s also a very-low-density lipoprotein (VLDL) that comes from the liver.
+Related to triglycerides are very low-density lipoproteins (VLDL), which are made in the liver.
 VLDL won’t show up on your report because there’s no way to accurately measure it.
 It’s typically estimated as a percentage of the triglyceride value.
 This is important because VLDL transports triglycerides.
-Over time, VLDL can turn into LDL cholesterol.

-As the name implies, non-HDL cholesterol, is basically your HDL (good) cholesterol number subtracted from your total cholesterol number.
-So, in other words, it’s all the “bad” types of cholesterol.
+As the name implies, non-HDL cholesterol is basically your HDL, or “good,” cholesterol number subtracted from your total cholesterol number.
+In other words, it’s a measure of all the “bad” types of cholesterol.
 Ideally, you want this number to be lower rather than higher.